Coronavirus Disease 2019

 Prowers Medical Center recognizes there are times when having a visitor or family member present is crucial.
 In these cases, visitors will be allowed based on the following situations: (EXCEPTIONS ONLY APPLY IF VISITOR SCREENS NEGATIVE FOR COVID-19)

-Patients admitted for labor can have one support person during and immediately after delivery.
+Patients admitted for labor can have one visitor or support person.

 All visitors must remain in patient rooms and not visit other areas of the hospital.
 All visitors allowed under the above listed exceptions MUST wear a mask at all times.

-Para proteger a nuestros pacientes, miembros del equipo y la comunidad durante el brote de COVID-19, Prowers Medical Center está restringiendo las visitas hasta nuevo aviso.
+Para proteger a nuestros pacientes, miembros del equipo y la comunidad durante el brote de COVID-19, Prowers Medical Center está restringiendo las visitas.

 Esto incluye: el campus del hospital, todos los departamentos ambulatorios, las clínicas y la sala de emergencias.